ornicar/passport-lichess/README.md

 authenticate users using Facebook.
 However, because both Facebook and Lichess use OAuth 2.0, the code is similar.
 Simply replace references to Facebook with corresponding references to Lichess.

+## Credits

+This library is a based on [Jared Hanson's passport-github](https://github.com/jaredhanson/passport-github).